Navigation: Jump to content areas:

 In this play, the O-line seals off the middle to the defense and does not allow anybody to get in there.
 The defensive line, that was already spread out a bit too much to start with, had absolutely no chance of stopping Kettani until he was already at the second level of running.
 He then shows a great balance of speed and power to finish off the run and take it in for 6 points.
 This is a great decision by the QB, and Kettani just takes care of the rest after the O-line does their part.

 The problem with stopping the FB Dive is that these positions are not filled by a typical fullback.
-Georgia Tech puts Anthony Allen in the fullback spot, a 6'0 230 lb athlete that ran for 618 yards on 64 attempts (9.66 ypc) and 6 touchdowns.
+Georgia Tech puts Anthony Allen in the fullback spot, a 6'0 230 lb athlete that has run for 618 yards on 64 attempts (9.66 ypc) and 6 touchdowns.
 Allen switched this offseason to the FB position from the SB position.
 Unlike most teams, under Johnson, the fullbacks work with the quarterbacks under the same position coach so they can read the field the same way that the QB's do.
 This increases the chance that they are on the same page and make the same decisions.

 Today we took a look at the way the option attack is run and how it is executed to be one of the most feared offense in the country.
 Tomorrow I will go over a few ways that the defense can stop the option, as well as go over what Grobe's philosophies behind stopping it are.